aaronpowell/aaronpowell.github.io/src/documents/posts/2014-04-03-f12-refresh-the-javascript-debugger.md

---- cson
+---
   title: "F12 Refresh - The JavaScript Debugger"
-date: '2014-04-03'
+  date: "2014-04-03"
-tags: ['javascript', 'debugging', 'f12', 'internet-explorer']
+  tags:
+    - "javascript"
+    - "debugging"
+    - "f12"
+    - "internet-explorer"
-description: """A look at the JavaScript console improvements in the F12 tooling refresh
+  description: "A look at the JavaScript console improvements in the F12 tooling refresh"
-"""
 ---

 One of the new features in the F12 refresh is some improvements to the JavaScript debugger so let's have a look at those updates.